mckade-hermansen/Assessing-Texas-Hold-em-Risk-Strategies/README.md

 To run a full tournament locate the tournament.js file and require the files of the agents you want to be in the tournament.
 Next, locate the challenger_test.js file and change the ChallBot to be the specific agent you want to monitor.
 Then write the following commands into your command line.

-$ npm install
+$ npm install <br />
 $ npm test

-It will display every hand and the winnings of the agent that is being monitored as well as display every agents final standings at the end.
+It will display every round and the winnings of the agent that is being monitored as well as display every agents final standings at the end.

 ## How To Run a A Single Round